God's Gift: 14 Days: Remake

 On December 16, 2016, ABC announced a 10 episode straight-to-series order for an American remake of the series which is titled Somewhere Between, and was shot in Vancouver, Canada, in March 2017, and started airing in June 2017.
 It was written by Stephen Tolkin (Legend of the Seeker, Brothers & Sisters).
 Paula Patton, Devon Sawa and JR Bourne star as the main characters.
-The show was cancelled after one season.
+The series was cancelled after one season.